Evalyn Knapp: Early years

-Life and career
+Career

-Knapp started acting in silent films, her first role being in the 1929 film At the Dentist's.
+Before Knapp went to Hollywood she acted on stage, including performing in road companies of Billie Moore, Broadway, Mrs. Money Penny, and The Patsy, and she made 29 short films, primarily two-reel comedies, for Vitaphone.
+She started acting in silent films, her first role being in the 1929 film At the Dentist's.
 She was cast as leading lady in Smart Money in 1931, the only film starring both Edward G. Robinson and James Cagney.
 In 1932, Knapp was one of 14 girls, along with Ginger Rogers and Gloria Stuart, selected as WAMPAS Baby Stars.

+In 1931, Knapp spent several months in a hospital after she fell from a cliff during a hike with her brother, Orville.
+Two vertebrae were fractured.
+Although she was ready to resume her career four months after the fall, she encountered doubts from film executives.
+In 1935 she said, "But it is only recently that I can walk into a producer's office without getting that solicitious, questioning look that says, 'I think you could do the part all right, but — do you really think you're strong enough?'"

 She achieved success in cliffhanger serials, which were popular at the time.
 She played the title character in the 1933 serial The Perils of Pauline.
 The same year, she starred, with top billing, alongside 26-year-old John Wayne in His Private Secretary, a light comedy in which Wayne portrays a playboy determined to win her over.
 She also appeared in Corruption that year opposite Preston Foster.
 One of her better known film roles was opposite Ken Maynard in the 1934 film In Old Santa Fe featuring Gene Autry in his first screen appearance, in which he sang with a bluegrass band.

 She worked through 1941, but her career slowed afterward.
 In 1943, she played her last role, uncredited, in Two Weeks to Live, one of the Lum and Abner films starring Chester Lauck and Norris Goff.

 Personal life

-In 1931, Knapp spent several months in the hospital after she fell from a cliff during a hike with her brother, Orville.
-Two vertebrae were fractured.

 Knapp married Dr. George A. Snyder in 1934.
+He was the physician who treated her for injuries resulting from her fall.